Leadwerks/Documentation/2ddrawing.md

 # 2D Graphics

-In this lesson we will learn about 2D drawing and screen orientation, with a focus on the spatial properties of screen coordinates and 2D tiles.
+In this lesson we will learn about 2D drawing and screen orientation, with a focus on the spatial properties of screen coordinates and 2D shapes.

 ## Screen Coordinates